cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Introduction

+* growing awareness of the value of data
+* general reluctance to use and provide data to and from repositories
+* at the same time a multitude of available data sources
+* especially with small to medium sized datasets, scientists want to have the data at their fingertips, they want to use their own tools
+* growing availability of workflow packages on R
+* introducing the rbefdata package tailored to communicate with BEFdata repositories and tematres thesauri
+* we demonstrate the usage with an interdisciplinary analysis on nutrient retention

 With a growing awareness on the value of data, much effort has been put into building data management platforms, that preserve all kinds of environmental and historic data, (e.g. diversity workbench, GBIF, `BEFdata`, DataONE,